 A frequent visitor to the South Hams since the age of nine, I moved permanently to Salcombe in 2007, setting up my own gallery at Beacon House in 2013.

-A member of both the Kingsbridge and South Hams Art Club (KASHAC) and Salcombe Art Club, I have attended many local workshops and learnt much from studying the work of local artists.
+As a member of the Kingsbridge and South Hams Art Club (KASHAC) and Salcombe Art Club for many years, I attended many local workshops and learnt much from studying the work of local artists.
 I thank them for their encouragement and my wife, Anne, for locking me in my Studio for hours at a time.

 I hope you enjoy what you see on this website.
-If you would like to purchase a print, some cards or an original, please contact me.
-Simply click on the Contacts tab and send me an email.
+If you would like to purchase a print, some cards or an original, please contact us.
+Simply click on the Contacts tab and send us an email.
+Anne will be in touch!